xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/01-Getting started with Microsoft identity/01-Exercise-Different types of tokens used in Microsoft identity.md

 }
 ```

 3. Next, add the following function to **index.html** immediately before the `// TODO: add FUNCTIONS before this line` comment.
 This function requests an access token from Microsoft identity and submits a request to Microsoft Graph for the current user's information.
-The function uses the popup approach for modern browsers and it uses the redirect approach for Internet Explorer:
+The function uses the popup approach for modern browsers:

 ```js
 function acquireTokenAndGetUser() {